grant-TraDA/NLP-2022W/PROJECTS/SLR - semantic keywords for systematic literature reviews - NieLeniweProjekty/code-project2/readme.md

         * ONTOLOGY_NAME - folder specific name for each ontology
             * annotations.csv - annoations present in CRAFT dataset from this ontology
         * data_whole.csv - preprocessed CRAFT data (lemmatization, tokenization etc.)

-    ATTENTION: this folder was to big for github, hence it is on the drive - link https://drive.google.com/drive/folders/1eeKlWWfk3WOvIMi3mc2QTX3d9LUaCriY
+    ATTENTION: this folder (0.RESULTS) was to big for github, hence it is on the drive - link https://drive.google.com/drive/folders/1eeKlWWfk3WOvIMi3mc2QTX3d9LUaCriY
-    To run scripts it needs to be placed according to the structure defined in readme

 * 1.DATA_PREPARATION
     * CRAFT